Austrian Society of Operations Research: Publications

-OeGOR publishes a scientific journal CEJOR - Central European Journal of Operations Research, which is published by Springer.
-The current Editor-in-Chief of CEJOR is the former OeGOR president Ulrike Leopold-Wildburger.
-Furthermore, the OeGOR News are published once or twice a year containing news about the society.
+ÖGOR publishes a scientific journal, the Central European Journal of Operations Research (CEJOR), which is published by Springer.
+The current Editor-in-Chief of CEJOR is the former ÖGOR president Ulrike Leopold-Wildburger.
+Furthermore, the ÖGOR News are published once or twice a year containing news about the society.

 Awards

-Every year OeGOR awards an award for both the best Masters Thesis as well as the best PhD Thesis in the field of Operations Research in Austria.
+Every year ÖGOR awards an award for both the best Masters Thesis as well as the best PhD Thesis in the field of Operations Research in Austria.